mike-yuhang-wu/mike-yuhang-wu.github.io/essays/design-pattern.md

 ## My personal workflow

 As a newcomer to software engineering, I have not yet learn the official design patterns used in the industry.
-However, while working on my final project, Wonkes Manoa Student Market, I developed a workflow that helped me design pages with good user experience and manageable code:
+However, while working on my final project, Wonkes Market, I developed a workflow that helped me design pages with good user experience and manageable code:

 1. What's the purpose of the page?
 Read the issue specifications and understand the requirements.
 2. Is there already a nice UI design I can use as an inspiration?
 Let's go look for them on the internet!
-3. How can this page split into possibly reusabe components?
+3. How can this page split into possibly reusable components?
 Implement each component and put them together.
 4. Where should this page and its components source data?
 Query the database themselves or take from the parameter?
 Probably the former for pages and the later for components.
 5. Does this page require authentication?
 In any case, copy the code from a similar page, and modify as needed.
 6. Don't want to spend time on just coding?
 Feed the issue and draft to ChatGPT and let it complete it.
-7. Do code reviews, testings, try edge cases, and whatnut.
+7. Do code reviews, testings, try edge cases, and whatnot.
 8. If good then done.
-Upload changes, close the GitHub issue, and composite reports as neccessary.
+Upload changes, close the GitHub issue, and composite reports as necessary.

 Below is a screenshot of the merchandise detail page I implemented using this pattern.